jochen777/jWebForm/doc/concept.md

 # Concept

 First you need to build the form itself.
-The form contains elements and optional form-validators.
+The form contains fields and optional form-validators.
-The elements ("ElementContainer") consists of a type ("FormType"), validator (with "Criteria") and a decoration ("Decoration").
+The fields consists of a type ("FormType"), some criteria ("Criterion" ...) and a decoration ("Decoration").

 ## Form

-The form must be filled with ElementContainers and Validators.
+The form must be filled with "Fields" and some FormValidation.
 Optionally you can specifiy an "id", if you have more than one form on the page.

-#### ElmentContainer
+#### Field

-The ElementContainer holds: a type, some validation-rules and a decoration.
+The Field holds: a type, some validation-rules and a decoration.

 ##### Type